FBar000/CTCollectionRobot/README.md

 ### Automated Set Creation

 The most powerful tool in this package is `createSet.py`.
-The collective access database supports the creation of sets to simultaneously manipulate the data of many objects.
-The downside is that in order to execute batch edits, users must first individually add items to a set.
-This script automates this initialization.
-In the directory where this project is located, run
+It allows you to automate the creation of sets, which you can use to edit items in batches.

 > `$ py createSet.py`